 Surgical procedures used to treat a retinal detachment include:

-If the detachment is caused by a tear in the retina, the surgeon usually uses a laser or a freezing probe to "spot weld" the retina firmly onto the RPE and underlying tissues and thereby seal the tear.
-If a laser is used, this is called laser photocoagulation; use of a freezing probe is called cryopexy.
+If the detachment is caused by a tear in the retina, the surgeon usually uses a laser or a freezing probe to seal the tear and firmly reattach the retina to the back of the eye.